nvimtools/hydra.nvim/README.md

             -- show the hydras name (or "HYDRA:" if not given a name), at the -- beginning of an auto-generated hint
             show_name = true,

+            -- if set to true, this will prevent the hydra's hint window from displaying -- immediately.
+Only applicable on pink hydras.
+            -- Note: you can still show the window manually by calling Hydra:show() hide_on_load = false,

             -- Table from function names to function.
 Functions should return -- a string.
 These functions can be used in hints with %{func_name}